-For higher energy CEF states, we observe a difference in line width between singlet and doublet excitations.
-At 14 K the spectral line corresponding to the excitation of the doublet E_g at 94 meV (762 cm-1) shows a width of 2.8 meV, which is about two times larger than the width of the spectral lines of singlet A{1g} and A{2g} excitations (1.5 meV), see Table I, Fig 2(a).
+doublet E_g at 94 meV (762 cm-1) shows a width of 2.8 meV, which is about two times larger than the width of the spectral lines of singlet A{1g} and A{2g} excitations (1.5 meV) [see Table I, Fig. 2(a)].

 The line of a doublet E_g at about 55 meV (460 cm-1) is split into two components (v_1 and v_2) separated by 2.3 meV.
-The v_1 and v_2 components of the excitation show different symmetries, with the low-frequency component v_1 following the properties of xx + yy basis functions (A{1g} scattering channel), and the higher frequency one (v_2) following $x^2 - y^2$ basis functions (E_g scattering channel), see Fig. 2a.
+The v_1 and v_2 components of the excitation show different symmetries, with the low-frequency component v_1 following the properties of the xx + yy basis functions (A{1g} scattering channel), and the higher-frequency one (v_2) following $x^2 - y^2$ basis functions (E_g scattering channel) [see Fig. 2(a)].

-On increasing the temperature, the excitation lines broaden (for details see SI, Fig. 3).
-All the lines of the CEF excitations harden by about 1 meV on the increase of temperature.
+On increasing the temperature, the excitation lines broaden (for details, see SM Fig. S3 [20]).
+All the lines of the CEF excitations harden by about 1 meV on an increase of temperature.

 At temperatures below about 20 K, the line of the CEF excitation to the lowest excited singlet A{1g} level at 9.5 meV (Fig. 3) shows an asymmetric shape.
-It can be well described by two symmetric Gaussian-Lorentzian line shapes with the higher-frequency component of approximately 10 % of the total spectral weight of the excitation line.
-On the increase of the temperature, the spectral weight of the high-energy component increases, and the line develops into a well-defined doublet line with overlapping components at about 9.5 meV and 10.4 meV.
-The energy difference between the two components of the doublet increases, and lines broaden on temperature increase (see Fig. 3(b)), until the components cannot be distinguished above 110 K. The doublet is identified most distinctly in the temperature range between 50 K and 100 K. The components of the doublet do not show any polarization dependence.
-The slight asymmetry is also present in the line shapes of the higher-frequencies A{1g} CEF excitations, however, at all temperatures they are much broader than the energy difference between the two components of the excitation at 9.5 meV.
+It can be well described by two symmetric Gaussian-Lorentzian line shapes with the higher-frequency component of approximately 10% of the total spectral weight of the excitation line.
+On an increase of the temperature, the spectral weight of the high-energy component increases, and the line develops into a well-defined doublet line with overlapping components at about 9.5 and

+10.4 meV.
+The energy difference between the two components of the doublet increases, and lines broaden on temperature increase [see Fig. 3(b)], until the components cannot be distinguished above 110 K. The doublet is identified most distinctly in the temperature range between 50 and 100 K. The components of the doublet do not show any polarization dependence.
+The slight asymmetry is also present in the line shapes of the higher-frequency A{1g} CEF excitations, however, at all temperatures they are much broader than the energy difference between the two components of the excitation at 9.5 meV.